 We generally provide a one-year warranty on all of our product except in certain European countries that mandate two years for some consumer-focused products.
 The occurrence of any material defects in our products could expose us to liability for damages and warranty claims in excess of our current reserves, and we could incur significant costs to correct any defects, warranty claims or other problems.
 In addition, if any of our product designs are defective or are alleged to be defective, we may be required to participate in a recall campaign.
 In part due to the terms of our warranty policy, any failure rate of our products that exceeds our expectations may result in unanticipated losses.
 Any negative publicity related to the perceived quality of our products could affect our brand image and decrease retailer, distributor and consumer confidence and demand, which could adversely affect our operating results and financial condition.
 Further, accidental damage coverage and extended warranties are regulated in the United States at the state level and are treated differently within each state.
-Additionally, outside of the United States, regulations for extended warranties and accidental damage vary from country to country.
-Changes in interpretation of the regulations concerning extended warranties and accidental damage coverage on a federal, state, local or international level may cause us to incur costs or have additional regulatory requirements to meet in the future in order to continue to offer our support services.
+Additionally, outside of the United States, regulations for extended warranties and accidental damage coverage on a federal, state, local or international level may cause us to incur costs or have additional regulatory requirements to meet in the future in order to continue to offer our support services.
 Our failure to comply with past, present and future similar laws could result in reduced sales of our products, reputational damage, penalties and other sanctions, which could harm our business and financial condition.